alex1600/kiwi-dev/UNITY/FPSDisplay/readme.md

-Show FPS upper-right of your screnn with Color <br>
+Show FPS upper-right of your screen
-Red below 30<br>
-Yellow between 31 & 59<br>
-Green 60+<br>

 # HOW TO USE:
-Add Text ui in your project name " FPS " add the script at your component FPS
+Create a gameobject in your scene and add the script as a component on it